fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 We map textures using UV coordinates, which are 2D coordinates that correspond to points on the texture image.
 The U coordinate typically runs horizontally across the texture, while the V coordinate runs vertically.
 These coordinates are normalized between 0 and 1, and they are assigned to each vertex of the 3D model.
 During rendering, the UV coordinates are interpolated across the surface of the polygon to determine which part of the texture image corresponds to each pixel on the screen.

 But choosing which texel (texture element) to sample is crucial for quality.
 Many games or game engines ask the user for different sampling methods to avoid artifacts like aliasing or blurriness.
-For example in Unity, you can choose which method to use for texture filtering.
+For example, in Unity, you can choose which method to use for texture filtering.

 <p align="center">
     <img alt="unityfiltering" src="https://github.com/user-attachments/assets/6ce5c2c5-b590-4794-9bd4-9e8d23d724ac" />